mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

    |                                                               |
    +---------------------------------------------------------------+
 ~~~~

+## Key Use Cases For Knowledge Engine

+The above shows the target for Autonomous networks and automated decision
+processing, but for each step the Knowledge Engine can play a key role.

+### Service Intent Translation
+A knowledge graph can facilitate intent translation the operator intent to
+the network intent by providing a unified way to query the digital twin
+{{?I-D.irtf-nmrg-network-digital-twin-arch}}.The ability to integrate
+heterogenous silos of data, in combination with the explicit representation
+of the semantics of the data; making the knowledge graph a powerful technology
+for building and connecting data across different datasource.

+The capability to represent abstract concepts by means of ontologies,
+enables the representations of a generic network digital twins, regardless of
+the complexities of the underlying technologies.
+For example, an abstract representation of a network topology Digital Map
+{{?I-D.havel-nmop-digital-map}} in the knowledge graph can be translated into
+a descriptor or data model that is specific to the technology used.

+### Contextualized telemetry data
+Having context of how YANG telemetry data
+{{?I-D.ietf-opsawg-collected-data-manifest}} is being collected can improve
+the understanding of the data for network analytics or closed-loop automation.
+Knowledge graphs  can help in this task by linking the collected data with**:
+(i) the metadata that characterizes the platform producing
+the data; and (ii) the metadata that characterizes how and
+when the data were metered.

+### Anomaly detection and incident management
+Knowledge graphs can help in the detection of anomalies in network systems by
+linking event/metric data (e.g. logs, alarms, and ticketing) with the context
+(digitial twin/network configuration).
+The Knowledge graph enables the
+connecting of these events using the context to link and explore for new
+connections.

+### Network Rectification:
+Combing all of the above to enable the OSS to respond to issues in the network
+and automatically generate a change in the network to rectify the problem.

 ## Accessing Existing Data
 A key enabler that allows the information in all these systems to be exposed and